m-wrona/apache-flink/README.md

 There is only one instance of job-manager since it's assumed that k8s will restart it automatically.

+However after restart of job-manager info about jobs is lot and must be restored manually.

+So if failure recovery should be supported for job-manager then cluster of job-managers must be created using `Zookeeper`.

 Task managers can be auto-scaled and will be managed by job-manager.

 More details can be found in [presentation](https://www.slideshare.net/dataArtisans/apache-flink-training-deployment-operations).